Outpatient Alcohol Treatment in Michigan

 - Cannot sacrifice taking time away from family or work to attend a residential program

 - Have already completed a residential rehab program

 Alcohol is heavily built into American society, so much so that it is readily available almost anywhere.
 While many people are able to control their alcohol intake, some can not.
 When a person is incapable of controlling their alcohol intake, they inevitably develop an alcohol use disorder.
-This can lead to the neglect of personal, social, and financial responsibilities – causing a person’s world to seemingly fall apart.
-For those who deeply struggle with alcohol there is inpatient residential treatment.
-For those who may be too busy to leave for treatment for 30 days, there is outpatient alcohol rehab.
+This condition often leads to the neglect of personal, social, and financial responsibilities – causing a person’s world to seemingly fall apart.

 What is Alcoholism?

-In today’s world, you would be hard-pressed to find someone who doesn’t know someone who struggles with alcoholism.
+In today’s world, it’s difficult to find someone who doesn’t know someone who struggles with alcoholism.
 It may be just as hard to find someone who has never experimented with alcohol or who hasn’t developed alcoholism themselves.
 This is because the disease of alcoholism is something that is currently affecting more than 15 million people including their friends, family, and loved ones.

 The National Institue on Alcohol Abuse and Alcoholism defines alcohol use disorder as “problem drinking that becomes severe”.
 This definition is extremely vague when you consider all that alcoholism is.
 Of course, someone who is an alcoholic is going to experience uncontrollable drinking patterns and a preoccupation with alcohol.
 All of that being said, there is so much more that accompanies the disease of alcoholism.

 There is no doubt that when someone consumes alcohol, they experience changes in their mood and inhibitions.
 For millions of people, the effects that alcohol produces are highly desirable.
 The more a person drinks, however, the more the structure of the brain begins to change.